Arizona Republican Party boss tried to keep Kari Lake out of Senate race by dangling job

 Earlier this month, the state GOP reported that its latest fundraising numbers show that compared to recent periods under the leadership of former chair Kelli Ward and without RNC money the party has taken in record sums from a broader base of individual donors.

-This article originally appeared on Arizona Republic: Kari Lake news: Did Jeff DeWit tried to steer her out of Senate race?
+This article originally appeared on Arizona Republic: Arizona GOP Party dangled job to keep Kari Lake out of Senate race